callum-hart/mono/misc/documentation notes.md

     background: white;
 }
 ```
-- Demonstrates how: fickle CSS can be, unforgiving the cascade is, and the ease in which the worst offenders arise. *Those deeming this example fabricated: just think how many times you've had to fight the cascade.*
+- Demonstrates how: fickle CSS can be, unforgiving the cascade is, and the ease in which the worst offenders arise. *Those deeming this example fabricated: just think how many times you've had to fight against the cascade.*
 - **Solution with negation:**

 ```css